iq-hosting/imunifyav-webmin-module/README.md

 ## Feedback Welcomed
 This is version 1 of the module, and your feedback is invaluable!
 Let me know if there’s anything to improve or adjust.
-It’s my first Webmin module, so your input is greatly appreciated!